Clocks (song): Composition

-Release and music video
+Release

 Coldplay released "Clocks" in the United Kingdom on 24 March 2003 as the album's third single.
 The single was issued with two B-sides: "Animals", which was one of the band's favourite songs performed on tour but was not included in the album, and "Crests of Waves".
-The single's cover, created by Sølve Sundsbø—as with the album and its other singles—is a portrayal of Chris Martin.
-In the United States, while preparing "The Scientist" as the album's second release, Coldplay's US label felt the song failed to "provide enough of a blood rush for American listeners"; instead, they released "Clocks" as the second single in the US on 11 November 2002, the same day that "The Scientist" was issued in the UK.
+The single's cover, created by Sølve Sundsbø, is a portrayal of Chris Martin.
+In the United States, while preparing "The Scientist" as the album's second release, the band's label felt the song failed to "provide enough of a blood rush for American listeners"; instead, they released "Clocks" as the second single in the US on 11 November 2002, the same day that "The Scientist" was issued in the UK.

+Music video

 A music video was filmed in support of the song.
-It was directed by British film-maker Dominic Leung, and shot at Docklands' ExCeL Building in London.
+It was directed by British filmmaker Dominic Leung, and shot at Docklands' ExCeL Building in London.
 It features the band performing the song, with a laser show, in front of a staged audience, mostly local college students.
 Stage effects and blue-red light transitions give the video a surreal feel, while a stoic crowd make up the audience.
 Martin has maketradefair.com scrawled on his left hand for the video to promote fair trade between countries and corporations, which can be seen at various moments throughout the video, especially when paused while he is playing piano at the 3-minute, 22-second mark.
 The website became defunct in 2004.